Comfort Keepers Richmond, VA

 Medical Alert Bracelets

-If your loved ones slip, fall, or experience an emergency, you want to get them help as soon as possible.
-Our medical alert bracelets can make help just a button press away.
-With a tap, they'll connect to our SafetyChoice® Centralized Monitoring Station.
+If your loved ones slip, fall, or experience an emergency, you want them to get help as soon as possible.
+Our medical alert bracelets ensure help is just a button press away.
+With a tap, they'll connect to our SafetyChoice Centralized Monitoring Station.
 Once we receive an alert, we can send someone to their home to respond.

 The bracelet gives an alternative to the traditional necklace or pendant options.
 Many seniors, particularly men, find the bracelet more convenient, and easier to use.